September 11, 2025

 Dr. Shah invests in a hybrid fund that is not equity-oriented and not covered by Section 50AA.

-If the units are unlisted, crossing the 24-month mark may shift the gain into LTCG treatment at 12.5% without indexation.
+If the units are unlisted, crossing the 24-month mark shifts the gain into LTCG treatment at 12.5% without indexation.

-If the units are listed, the relevant long-term threshold can be 12 months instead.
+If the units are listed, the relevant long-term threshold is 12 months instead.

 Tip: Hybrid fund taxation is category-sensitive.
 Before redeeming, check the scheme's tax classification instead of relying only on the word "hybrid" in the scheme name.